 According to an animal study published in the journal BMC Complementary and Alternative Medicine, bay leaves sped up wound healing by boosting the production of collagen cells.
-Moreover, it’s antibacterial properties helps to combat acne-causing bacteria.
+Moreover, its antibacterial properties help to combat acne-causing bacteria.
 The leaves can be applied topically to blemishes and pimples after being ground up.

-In caring for the plant, bay leaf needs to be kept moist and in a spot with enough sunlight.
+When caring for the plant, bay leaves need to be kept moist and in a spot with enough sunlight.

 Commonly referred to as pot marigold, calendula’s bright petals are rich in skin-boosting antioxidants.

-The antioxidants found in the bright petals are actually carotenoids and thus they help to fight off the aging effects of free radicals.
+The antioxidants found in the bright petals are carotenoids, and thus they help to fight off the aging effects of free radicals.
 It’s also been shown to reduce inflammation, which can then prevent the formation of pimples and breakouts (1).

-You can create a herbal infusion from the brightly colored petals or you could simply add them to your bathwater.
-In catering for the plant, be sure that it receives full sunlight and water it once a week.
+You can create a herbal infusion from the brightly colored petals, or you could simply add them to your bathwater.
+When catering for the plant, be sure that it receives full sunlight and water it once a week.

-Already a great anti-aging tea, chamomile as plant boasts the same benefits.
+Already a great anti-aging tea, chamomile as a plant boasts the same benefits.

 Packed with anti-inflammatory properties, chamomile can also alleviate irritation – be it from acne or skin conditions such as dermatitis.

-How to use it?
-Dry out the flowers and then soak them in oil of choice, preferably olive oil – which has its own beauty benefits.
+How do I use it?
+Dry out the flowers and then soak them in the oil of choice, preferably olive oil – which has its own beauty benefits.

-Unlike the previous plants, chamomile is best left in a shady area.
+Unlike previous plants, chamomile is best left in a shady area.

-Mostly known for its ability to maintain dental health, mint is perfect for persons battling with oily skin.
+Mostly known for its ability to maintain dental health, mint is perfect for people battling oily skin.

 Mint contains salicylic acid – a face acid that’s been credited with helping to clear pores and remove excess oil.

-In using mint leaves, you can choose to add mint to your bathwater or you can grind up mint leaves and use the remnants as a spot treatment.
+Using mint leaves, you can choose to add mint to your bathwater or grind up mint leaves and use the remnants as a spot treatment.

 Mint is quite easy to take care of, just be sure to water it regularly so that the soil stays moist.